Meet Your Different Dynamics Team

 Founder & Executive Director

-Founder of Different Dynamics, Jessica has proudly served the music education community for more then fifteen years.
+Founder of Different Dynamics, Jessica has proudly served the music education community for more than eighteen years.
 Currently serving as Director of Education for the St. Louis Symphony Orchestra, Jessica began her career in music education teaching in the St. Charles City Schools in St. Charles, MO.
-She holds a bachelor’s degree in music education from Miami University in Oxford, OH, a master’s degree in music education from the University of Missouri-St. Louis and is Orff Schulwerk certified.
+She holds a bachelor’s degree in music education from Miami University in Oxford, OH, a master’s degree in music education from the University of Missouri-St. Louis has completed her Orff Schulwerk and Mental Health First Responder certification.
 Jessica serves on the board of the Hesse Memorial Fund and the advisory board for Breach.
-In 2017, she was awarded the St. Louis Suburban Music Educators Association’s Merit Award for her contributions to music education and in 2019 the Spotlight Award from the American Center for Elemental Music and Movement.
+In 2017, she was awarded the St. Louis Suburban Music Educators Association’s Merit Award for her contributions to music education, and in 2019, the Spotlight Award from the American Center for Elemental Music and Movement.

 Emilee Kellermann